List of awards and nominations received by Lady A: Grammy Awards

 The Grammy Awards are presented annually by the National Academy of Recording Arts and Sciences for outstanding achievements in the music industry.
 It was established in 1959.
 Lady A has won seven Grammys out of 14 nominations.

 People's Choice Awards

 The People's Choice Awards is an annual American award show recognizing the people and the work of popular culture.
 The show was established in 1975, recognizing the people and work in popular culture, voted on by the general public.
 They have won two awards out of six nominations.

 Teen Choice Awards

 The Teen Choice Awards is an annual award show that honors the year's biggest achievements in movies, music, television, sports, fashion and more voted by teens.
 The show was established in 1999.
-Lady A has won six awards out of ten nominations.
+Lady A has won five awards out of ten nominations.

 Tony Awards

 The Antoinette Perry Award for Excellence in Theatre, more commonly known informally as the Tony Award, recognizes achievement in live Broadway theatre.
 The awards are presented by the American Theatre Wing and The Broadway League at an annual ceremony in New York City.
 They have been nominated for one Tony Award.